gebi/check-receiver/README.md

-nagios-receiver
+check-receiver
 ===============

-Nagios-receiver is a daemon to receive nagios/check-mk results pushed through https/http.
+check-receiver is a daemon to receive nagios/check-mk results pushed through https/http.

 It is designed to be placed behind an nginx or apache reverse proxy.
 The reverse proxy can authenticate the clients with either HTTP auth or client certificates and should write the username/CN into a HTTP header.
 The header for authentication is configurable, and defaults to `X-REMOTE-USER`.

-nagios-receiver writes the POST data from a client into a file which is constructed from `{spool_dir}/{file_prefix}HTTP_HEADER`. (eg. /var/lib/icinga/ramdisk/nagios-receiver.myhost) This makes it essentialy maintenance free as username/password or certificate handling is entierly done by the reverse proxy.
+check-receiver writes the POST data from a client into a file which is constructed from `{spool_dir}/{file_prefix}HTTP_HEADER`. (eg. /var/lib/icinga/ramdisk/check-receiver.myhost) This makes it essentialy maintenance free as username/password or certificate handling is entierly done by the reverse proxy.

-**WARNING: nagios-receiver IS NOT INTENDED TO BE USED WITHOUT AUTHENTICATING REVERSE PROXY!**
+**WARNING: check-receiver IS NOT INTENDED TO BE USED WITHOUT AUTHENTICATING REVERSE PROXY!**

 Overview